 “Diamond of doom!” softball instructor Steven Hercus announced to the girls of 3G and 1G as they chose their gloves out of a large duffel bag.
 Though it sounded menacing, the “diamond of doom” turned out to be a game in which the campers gathered in the softball diamond and attempted to tag one another’s cleated toes with their softball mitts.
 Elimination was swift as the girls lunged towards one another’s feet, tagging each other out.
 To the victor was awarded a ticket as well as the opportunity to bat second.
-With just three competitors left, two of 3G’s members teamed up to tag 6G’s last representative before turning towards one another.
+With just three competitors left, two of 3G’s members teamed up to tag 1G’s last representative before turning on one another.
 Hunter dove for her own assistant counselor Marianna Balaa’s feet, securing 3G’s victory and the ticket reward.

 Now warmed up and eager to begin, the girls listened as Mr. Hercus stressed the importance of safety in softball.
-Beside him, his three-year old son stood, staring at the campers, with glove on, baseball in hand, and game face ready.
+Beside him, his 3-year old son stood, staring at the campers, with glove on, baseball in hand, and game face ready.

 Because 3G won in the “diamond of doom,” they had the honor of fielding first.
 A rotation was implemented into this year’s pyc softball games, allowing each girl to experience every field position in both the infield and outfield.
 Raphaella began fielding on the pitcher’s mound while assistant instructor Kathleen Hochstetler threw the actual pitches.

 It did not take long for 1G to score their first run.
 Raphaella caught the next batter’s pop fly and whipped the ball to Lydia who was on first, preventing the first base runner from advancing.
 1G did not score any more runs in the first inning, and 3G lined up in their batting positions as 1G took the field.